qwp0905/lfdb/README.md

 - A transaction started before a commit will never see that commit's writes — even if the commit completes before the transaction ends

 **Write conflicts:**
-If two concurrent transactions attempt to write to the same key, the second writer receives a `WriteConflict` error immediately at insert time.
+A `WriteConflict` is returned immediately whenever two concurrent transactions race on the same resource.
+It applies uniformly to every mutating operation:

+- **Row writes** — two transactions inserting or removing the same key
+- **Table creation** — two transactions calling `open_table` with the same name on a table that does not yet exist
+- **Table drop** — two transactions calling `drop_table` on the same table

+In every case the loser gets `WriteConflict` at the call site (not at commit).
 The application is responsible for retrying.

 Optimistic locking is straightforward — read, compute, write, and retry on conflict: